diogo-jorge-santos/replicating_portfolio/README.md

 conda env create -f environment.yml

 Usage:
--To activate the enviorment and use the scripts:
+- To activate the enviorment and use the scripts:
   -conda activate Master_Thesis_ENV
   -python3 main.py